-Designed for home economics students who plan to be dietitians, social workers, or homemakers, and others who will be working with groups of people on an informal basis, and so will be concerned with the educational process.
+This course is designed for home economics students who plan to be dietitians, social workers, or homemakers, and others who will be working with groups of people on an informal basis, and so will be concerned with the educational process.
 The course will include study of educational objectives, factors affecting the learning process, various methods of instruction applicable to informal groups, demonstrations and discussions of group teaching, conferences, and committees.